Tip: See also the OpenAIRE FAQ for general information on Open Science and European Commission funded research.

 By default, for a record, we display the aggregated counts of views, downloads and data volume for all versions of a record.
 You can further expand the usage statistics box on a record page to see the counts for the specific version.

 Once a day.

 Any search on Zenodo allows you to sort the search results by "most viewed".

 A machine request is an automated request initiated by a human user, e.g. a script downloading data from Zenodo and running an analysis on the data.
 A robot request is an automated request made by e.g. a search engine crawler.

 For each view/download event, we track an anonymized visitor ID.
 This anonymized visitor ID changes for a user every 24 hours, hence a user viewing the same record on two different days will have two different anonymized visitor IDs.
 The reason we track an anonymized visitor ID is in order to count unique views and downloads.

 For security purposes, we also keep a web server access log which includes your IP address and your browser’s user agent string.
 This web server access log is automatically deleted after 1 year max. and is also strictly separated from the usage statistics collection.

 The anonymized visitor ID is generated from a personal identifier such as:

 We combine the personal identifier with a random text value (a salt) and apply a one-way cryptographic hash function to scramble the data.
 The salt (random text value) is thrown away and regenerated every 24 hours.
-Using and afterwards throwing away the random salt, ensures that the anonymized visitor ID is fully random.
+Using and discarding the random salt afterwards ensures that the anonymized visitor ID is fully random.